How to Sharpen Your Knives The RIGHT Way!

 How to Use a Sharpening Steel

 A sharpening steel is a thin rod of steel, often coated with diamond grit.
+These rods can sharpen any type of knife and are great for things like chef knife sets you see in most kitchens.

 - Hold the knife in your dominant hand.
 Place the base of the blade against the tip of the sharpening steel, holding the knife at its cutting angle.